matthewjwoodruff/modelcomparison/sections/compex.md

 This leads to the question of what my research question is.

-"Can using a higher-accuracy model improve how we use a low-accuracy model?" :This is a bit vague.
-"Does using a higher-accuracy model give us access to new problem formulations?" :This is gobsmackingly obvious and not worth writing a paper about.
-"Does using single-objective problem formulations for expensive models have any drawbacks?" :Vague, and I don't see what it would add to (Woodruff, Reed, and Simpson 2013).
+"Can using a higher-accuracy model improve how we use a low-accuracy model?"
+This is a bit vague.

+"Does using a higher-accuracy model give us access to new problem formulations?"
+This is gobsmackingly obvious and not worth writing a paper about.

+"Does using single-objective problem formulations for expensive models have any drawbacks?"
+Vague, and I don't see what it would add to (Woodruff, Reed, and Simpson 2013).

 <table>
 <col width="34%" />